Freedom of religion in Kuwait: Legal and policy framework

-The constitution provides for religious freedom.
 The constitution provides for "absolute freedom" of belief and for freedom of religious practice.
 The constitution states that Islam is the state religion.

 The law requires jail terms for journalists convicted of defaming any religion and prohibits denigration of Islam and Judeo-Christian religious figures, including Muhammad and Jesus.
 The law prohibits publications that the government deems could create hatred, spread dissension among the public, or incite persons to commit crimes.

 The government has Islamic religion studies in public schools for all students.
 Non-Muslim students are not required to attend these classes.
 High school Islamic education textbooks are based largely on the Sunni interpretation of Islam.

 The government does not designate religion on passports or national identity documents, with the exception of birth certificates.
 On birth certificates issued to Muslims, the government does not differentiate between Sunnis and Shia.

 The Ministry of Awqaf and Islamic Affairs is officially responsible for overseeing religious groups.
 The procedures for registering and licensing religious groups are similar to those for NGOs.
 There are seven officially recognized churches: the National Evangelical, Catholic, Coptic Orthodox, Armenian Orthodox, Greek Orthodox, Greek Catholic, and Anglican churches.
 They work with a variety of government entities in conducting their affairs.
 These include the Ministry of Social Affairs and Labor for visas and residence permits for clergy and other staff, the Ministry of Foreign Affairs and Municipality of Kuwait for building permits and land concerns, and the Ministry of Interior for security and police protection of places of worship.
 The government imposes quotas on the number of clergy and staff officially recognized religious groups can bring into the country.

 Religious courts administer personal status law.
 Shia Muslims follow their own jurisprudence in matters of personal status and family law at the first instance and appellate levels.
 In 2003 the government approved a Shia request to establish a court of cassation to oversee Shia personal status issues.
 The court is not yet established.
 An independent Islamic charity administers Shia religious endowments.